 When you receive services from Plan providers, you will not have to submit claim forms or pay bills.
-You pay only the copayments and coinsurance described in this brochure.
+You pay only the cost sharing (copayments, coinsurance, and non-covered services and supplies) described in this brochure.
 When you receive emergency services from non-Plan providers, you may have to submit claim forms.
 With the exception of emergency services, all services by non-participating practitioners and providers must be authorized in advance by CDPHP UBI.
 When you choose a non-participating provider, and the care has not been preauthorized by CDPHP UBI, you will pay all charges.